History of Orbiter Treadmill

 Find out below how one man’s knee injury, with God’s divine guidance and mercy, has improved lives of many in postoperative rehabilitation, cardio conditioning and obtaining weight loss goals.

 My name is Clayton Lee.
 I am the inventor of the Orbiter Treadmill.
-This is the history of how the Orbiter went from a God given idea in my first day of rehab, to becoming the treadmill with the lowest impact, highest cardio, greatest energy return, and lowest electrical power use.
+This is the history of how the Orbiter went from a God given idea to becoming the treadmill with the lowest impact, highest cardio, greatest energy return, and lowest electrical power use.

 GOOD NEWS, BAD NEWS, WHO KNOWS?